 Not many board games are so focused on the theme as is Twilight Struggle.
 It’s soaked in the Cold War, through and through.
 Art, atmosphere, events, and the board are made around the theme, not the other way around.

 You’ll be playing as a leader of one of the superpowers: the United States or the Soviet Union.
-Your task is to dominate the world: by spreading your sphere of influence, interfering into nations’ internal affairs, using historical events (like the Cuban crisis or the Korean War) to your own benefit, and competing in the Space Race on the side.
+Your task is to dominate the world: by spreading your sphere of influence, interfering in nations’ internal affairs, using historical events (like the Cuban crisis or the Korean War) to your own benefit, and competing in the Space Race on the side.

 No direct war between players is possible – unless nuclear war happens, which means it’s game over.
 You’ll be making your 45 year-long duel (unless you win or lose sooner) on the map of the world, using other nations as pawns in your grand game of manipulation, intrigue, and deception.